Top 10 Easy Steps to Speed Up Windows Vista

-If you have a high-speed USB thumb-drive you can improve performance by using it to boost your computer's internal RAM.
-If your computer has a built-in memory card reader, you can also use this tip to increase performance with a spare memory card from your digital camera or other device.
+If you have a high-speed USB thumb-drive, you can improve performance by using it to boost your computer's internal RAM.
+If your computer has a built-in memory card reader, you can also use this tip to increase performance with a spare memory card from your digital camera or another device.

-If you will be using this tip on a laptop computer, I would recommend using a memory card instead of a thumb-drive, since having a thumb-drive always sticking out of the side of your laptop is not very convenient!
+If you are using this trick on a laptop computer, I would recommend using a memory card instead of a thumb-drive, since having a thumb-drive always sticking out of the side of your laptop is not very convenient!

 While it may look pretty, the desktop wallpaper can slow down the performance of your computer, especially if you're using a high-resolution digital photograph.

-At the bottom of the screen, select "Open classic appearance properties
+- At the bottom of the screen, select "Open classic appearance properties for more color options."

 4. Turn off the Sidebar

 Another new feature in Windows Vista that consumes a lot of resources is the Sidebar that appears along the right-hand side of the desktop.
 If you're like me and you tend to maximize all of the windows on your desktop, you'll probably only ever see the Sidebar when you first boot up your computer, the rest of the time it sits in the background sucking up memory!

 - To disable the Sidebar, just right-click anywhere within that portion of the screen.

 - From the pop-up menu, select "Properties," then un-check the box at the top that reads "Start Sidebar when Windows starts" and click "OK."

 - Then right-click again and select "Close Sidebar" to close the current Sidebar.